pablomon/pablomon.github.io/_projects/TheForest.markdown

 When travelling around Perú with friends we fantazised of making a game inspired by all we where seeing and people we where meeting.
 Then a year later I was asked to make a small RPG like project which should make use of particle effects and FMOD studio.
 So I took some of those ideas to the project and this is what came out of it.

-<i>The forest</i> is a moody nano story about a boy and his beloved friend pet under the heavy rain.
+<i>The forest is a moody nano story about a boy and his beloved friend pet under the heavy rain.</i>

 Footsteps are synced through Unity's animation events and the sound variation is defined within the FMOD project.<br>
 I found having your sound project independent from the main Unity project greatly improves your workflow.<br>